 #3 – The postnatal classes don’t stop when you’re baby is 6 months old

 Unlike many other postnatal exercise classes, we understand that you aren’t magically ready for other forms of exercise when you git the 6 month mark.
 And you also may not be ready to put your baby in a crèche to exercise.

 Our Baby&Me classes are suitable for Mums with babies approximately 8 weeks to 12 months old.
 In some cases it is also suitable to bring older children along to class with you too.

-We have Toddler&Me class options too, with volunteers prepared to play with older children in the same room as you, and a heap of toys brought each week to occupy kids aged approximately 1-4 years old.
+We have Toddler&Me class options too, with volunteers prepared to play with older children in the same room as you for kids aged approximately 1-4 years old.
 This class is great for Mums who can’t make it to evening classes and/or would like their children to see them setting an example of healthy living and exercise.

-When you’re feeling stronger, the higher level MumTime classes are a great option.
-These evening classes are for Mums from approximately 6 months postnatal, and are available to you until your children are well into their primary school years.
+When you’re feeling stronger, the higher level Empower classes are a great option.
+These daytime and evening classes are for all women from approximately 6 months postnatal.
 This is simply a pelvic floor friendly, physio-led pilates and low impact cardio class for Mums.
-Added benefits include the possibility to go out for dinner and wine after class at the end of each course…!
+Night time classes have the added benefits include the possibility to go out for dinner and wine after class at the end of each course…!

 Because FitRight exercise and education classes are instructed by physiotherapists, they are rebatable on private health insurance.

-Contact your private health insurer to ask them how much you will get back per class on the physiotherapist codes 595 and 596.
+Contact your private health insurer to ask them how much you will get back per class on the physiotherapist codes 595 (pregnancy) and 596 (postnatal).

 FitRight Baby&Me and Toddler&Me exercise classes have community volunteers on hand to look after the babies/children.